lorin/messiness/README.md

 [The Reflective Practitioner: How Professionals Think In Action](https://www.amazon.com/Reflective-Practitioner-Professionals-Think-Action/dp/0465068782) by Donald A. Schön (book, 1984)

 [The Archetypes of Human Work: 1.
-The Messy Reality](https://humanisticsystems.com/2017/01/13/the-archetypes-of-human-work/) by Steven Shorrock (blog, 2017)
+The Messy Reality](https://humanisticsystems.com/2017/01/13/the-archetypes-of-human-work/) by Steven Shorrock (blog post, 2017)

 [The Messy Details: Insights From the Study of Technical Work in Healthcare](https://ieeexplore.ieee.org/document/1344116) by Christopher P.